aniruddhballal/VenPay/README.md

 - [ ] TASK 230: Reduce the hover area for each of the inline editing - make it smoother - merge backgorund color of the input with the product card or something
 - [ ] TASK 231: Deploy app
 - [ ] TASK 234: Delete Product Image functionality - right after uploading initially while creating product / while updating/editing the image details
-- [ ] TASK 238: "Back to Dashboard" and "Back to Profile" Buttons exist on opposite sides - confusing. streamline.
 - [ ] TASK 243: the description and all are cornered to the top left
 - [ ] TASK 244: create cancel button arent equally sized
 - [ ] TASK 245: approductcard - the hints ki "add this" add that - font and size is OFF